liborgabrhel/tweets-collector/README.md

 1. In the `twitter-settings.json` file fill in your twitter `consumer_key`, `consumer_secret`, `access_key` and `access_secret`
 2. In the `search-query-parameters.json` file fill in the search parameters

+❗️ Query parameter `keywords` take all the keywords you want to search.
+Inside the string separate them with space.

 ❗️ Query parameter `from_user` can be with or without `@` prefix.

 ❗️ Query parameters `language`, `from_user`, `since` and `until` can be empty.